-We’ve read it, sung it, loved it and turned to it—this Book of Isaiah often called the pinnacle of the Old Testament or Hebrew Scriptures.
-From the text Jesus read in the synagogue that prophesied his coming, to the glorious music of Handel’s Oratorio, “The Messiah”, the text of Isaiah has inspired and moved us for centuries.
+We’ve read it, sung it, loved it, and turned to it—this book of Isaiah, often called the pinnacle of the Old Testament.
+From the words of Isaiah that Jesus read in the synagogue prophesying his coming to the glorious music of Handel’s Oratorio, “The Messiah,” the text of this Hebrew scripture has inspired and moved us for centuries.

-Use the Audio Player below to hear a 2 minute sample of this recording about the Book of Isaiah:
+Use the audio player below to hear a two-minute sample of this recording:

 We welcome your comments.
 Please click on the “Review” tab to the right of the “Description” tab above to give your feedback.
 Thank you!

 There are no reviews yet.